1.

 would sign a listing contract to sell a house.
 When you sign a representation

-agreement with me, you hire 20 years of real estate professionalism
+agreement with me, you hire over 30 years of real estate professionalism

 during which I have been consistently the top agent in my office for